Annual Percentage Rate – APR

 Debt management plan (DMP)

 This is one of several options for those struggling to repay their debts.
 It is an arrangement set up with a third party to make affordable repayments to each of a person’s lenders on their behalf.
 It is often difficult to obtain credit when in a DMP and it might affect the ability to get credit in the future.

 Debt relief order (DRO)

 A debt relief order is another option for those struggling with debt but has some conditions.
-For example, it is not available to those with total debts of over £20,000 or if the person has any assets such as a house or vehicle, or if the debtor has more than £50 disposable income after payment of their normal household expenses.
-A DRO usually works by freezing payments and interest for a year, after which the outstanding debts are written off unless the individual’s financial situation has improved.
+For example, it is not available to those with total debts of over £30,000 or if the person has any assets such as a house or vehicle valued at over £2,000, or if the debtor has more than £75 disposable income after payment of their normal household expenses.
+A DRO usually works by freezing payments and interest for a year, after which outstanding debts are written off unless the individual’s financial situation has improved.

 If a loan falls three or more payment in arrears, a lender can record the loan as “Defaulted” with the Credit Reference Agencies, provided they have issued the Borrower a Default Notice notifying them of their intention to do so.
 A default will remain on a person’s credit file for six years and may make obtaining credit in the future more difficult.

 A letter issued by a lender to a Borrower and/or Guarantor when the loan has fallen into arrears.
 This gives them a period of time to remedy the arrears, usually either by repaying them in full, or entering an arrangement to pay the arrears over a period of time, and explains what could happen if the debtor does not comply with the notice.

 A lender who you borrow money from directly, rather than through a third-party (a broker).